CharlesKellogg/osaka-jade.yazi/README.md

  Osaka Jade Flavor for <a href="https://github.com/sxyazi/yazi">Yazi</a>
 </h3>

-4. [ ] Modify the content and preview image in the README to fit your flavor.

 ## 👀 Preview

 <img src="preview.png" width="929" alt="A directory open in yazi with the Osaka Jade theme" />